Important Things to Consider When Selecting a Concrete Raising Contractor

 Here are some ways to determine if you want to hire a particular company:

 A quick and easy way to verify if someone is a “real company” is by checking them with the State.
 An official company will be registered with the State of Illinois.
 Registering with the State as a corporation (Corp or Inc) or Limited Liability Corporation (LLC) is how a company receives a Tax Identification Number (TIN).
-A TIN is required for a company to pay employment taxes on their employees behalf.
+A TIN is required for a company to pay employment taxes on their employees’ behalf.
 It also enables them to bid on State contracts and open business bank accounts.

-Checking to see if a concrete raising company is indeed “real” is easy, fast and free.
+Checking to see if a concrete raising company is indeed “real” is easy, fast, and free.
 Simply go to the Illinois Secretary of State website and click on “Business”, then select “Corporation/LLC Search”.
 Click the search button under “Corporation/LLC Search/Certificate of Good Standing”.
 A search window will appear where you can easily enter a company’s name to find out if they are registered.

-You can also request a potential contractor produce a “Certificate of Good Standing” issued by the Secretary of State.
+You can also request a potential contractor to produce a “Certificate of Good Standing” issued by the Secretary of State.

-Due to technological advances, modern concrete raising using polyurethane foam is currently available and it is far superior over old “mudjacking” methods.
+Due to technological advances, modern concrete raising using polyurethane foam is currently available and it is far superior to old “mudjacking” methods.
 When looking to hire a concrete raising contractor, make sure you understand which method they are proposing.
 Feel free to view this Wikipedia page discussing some of the differences between the old mudjacking method VS polyurethane concrete raising:

-For an even more in depth comparison as well as additional information, we welcome you to view our website:
+For an even more in-depth comparison as well as additional information, we welcome you to view our website: